dustywhite7/pythonMikkeli/courseSlides/4 - Pandas.md

 # Cleaning Data

-You can also just drop observations with missing values if needed:
+You can also just drop observations with missing values if that is preferable:

 ```py
 data.dropna(inplace=True)